Neighbourhoods in Madrid

 The modern and bohemian face of Madrid is Malasaña.
 The most unusual bars and restaurants in the city can be found here, in an area that has changed greatly throughout the history of the city.
 In Malasaña the Dos de Mayo uprising began in 1808 and, centuries after it was the centre of the 'Movida' a musical revolution which took Madrid by storm in the '80s.

-If you're looking for something a little different in Madrid, Malasaña is the place for original bars and great atmosphere.
+If you're looking for something a little different in Madrid, Malasaña is the place for original bars, several restaurants and a great atmosphere, especially at night.
+Malasaña is a great option for going out partying in Madrid.

 Chueca

-Party, a great atmosphere year-round, and diversity are what identifies Chueca!
-This neighbourhood next to Gran Via is home to interesting museums such as the Museum of Romanticism and the Madrid History Museum.
+Party, a great atmosphere year-round, and diversity are what identify Chueca!
+This neighbourhood next to Gran Via is home to interesting museums such as the Museum of Romanticism and the Madrid History Museum

 And Chueca is one of the homes of the LGBT community in Madrid, something you can see in the rainbow flags which decorate many of its balconies.